RastislavKish/math_scanner/README.md

 ### Platforms

-Currently, Math scanner is primarily for Linux.
+Currently, Math scanner supports Linux and Windows.
 However, the code is written in a mostly crossplatform way and it technically could be used on other platforms as well with minimal changes.

-If you want to do so, you have two options:
-* Provide a speech class for your platform, following the methods of LinuxSpeech class.
-Then comment out the speechd import and in MainWindow, replace LinuxSpeech initialization of self._speech with your class.
+If you want to do so, you can provide a speech class for your platform, following the methods of LinuxSpeech class.
+Then in MainWindow, replace LinuxSpeech initialization of self._speech with your class.
-* Comment out the speechd import as well as everything with self._speech.
-This way you will lose the speech, but the program should work, so it's upto you how important is it.